2021 Ghana Women's FA Cup

-The 2021 Ghana Women's FA Cup is the 3rd edition of the Ghana Women's FA Cup, the women's knockout football competition of Ghana.
-The defending champions are Prisons Ladies who won the trophy in 2017.
+The 2021 Ghana Women's FA Cup was the 3rd edition of the Ghana Women's FA Cup, the knockout women's football competition in Ghana organised by the Ghana Football Association.

-Hasaacas Ladies were crowned champions after beating Ampem Darkoa FC 2–0 in the final.

-History

-Due to the shortcomings within the Ghana Football Association arriving due to the dissolution of the GFA in June 2018, as a result of the Anas Number 12 Expose and the COVID-19 pandemic, the FA Cup has not been fully organised since 2017 until 2021.
+This season marks the return of the then-new competition due to the dissolution of the association in the wake of the Anas Aremeyaw Anas' Number 12 exposé and the COVID-19 pandemic in Ghana.

+Hasaacas Ladies were crowned champions after beating Ampem Darkoa Ladies 2–0 in the final.

 Sponsorship

-In June 2021, Electroland Ghana Ltd, distributors of NASCO electronic appliances and sponsors of the Player of the Match award for the Women’s Premier League extended their sponsorship package to the Women’s FA Cup competition.
-The players who were adjudged as best players from the Round of 16 and Quarter-finals of the Women’s FA Cup competition received a NASCO Hand dryer and a sleek NASCO Mobile Phone each.
-The best players from the Semi-finals and the Final game were also entitled to products from NASCO.
+In June 2021, Electroland Ghana Ltd, distributors of NASCO electronic appliances and sponsors of the Player of the Match award for the Women’s Premier League extended their sponsorship package to the Women’s FA Cup.
+The players who were adjudged as best players from the round of 16 and quarter-finals of the competition received a NASCO Hand dryer and a sleek NASCO Mobile Phone each.
+The best players from the semi-finals and the final game were also entitled to products from NASCO.

 Format

-A total of 32 Clubs consisting of 16 Premier League clubs, 16 Division One League clubs from the Regional Football Associations will participate in the 2021 edition competition.
+A total of 32 clubs consisting of 16 Premier League clubs and 16 Women's Division One League clubs from the Regional Football Associations will participate in the 2021 edition competition.